FRCTeam272/LC2021/Readme.md

 ## Libs

-Generally to install you will run the .exe file, from there hit cntrl+shift+p and look for `WPILib : Manage Vendor Libraries and Library`, and then `Install new Libraries (Offline)`
+Generally to install you will run the .exe file, from there hit cntrl+shift+p and look for `WPILib : Manage Vendor Libraries and Library`, and then `Install new Libraries (Online)`

 [NAV-X](https://pdocs.kauailabs.com/navx-mxp/software/roborio-libraries/java/)